jeff5/very-slow-jython/docs/src/site/sphinx/treepython/simple_statements.rst

 ``SymbolTable.add()`` makes a new entry if necessary, but importantly it keeps track of how the name has been used.

-The second pass is actually a walk of the symbol table tree itself, and it picks up the observations made in the first pass.
+The second pass walks the symbol table tree itself, and it picks up the observations made in the first pass.
 Some observations are decisive, by just looking at the symbol table entry: